 With employees, they are covered by all of the companies insurances.

 7. Hiring employees is much easier than ICs!

 When you hire ICs you are looking for people with their established business who have a similar philosophy on pet care.
-Often tines they are leaders, which means their personality types can be bull headed, driven, ambitious.
+Often times they are leaders, which means their personality types can be bull-headed, driven, ambitious.
 Often mentioned is that IC business owners feel like they are incubators for their sitters who move on and start their own company.
-(But weren’t they their “own” company to begin with?)

 With employees, you are looking for people that you can mold into your companies ways.
 Someone who isn’t looking to start up their own company in six months.
 Someone who is content in their place in life and more of a follower than a leader.

-8. Managers can train the sitters how to do the job the company’s way.
+8. Managers can train the sitters on how to do the job in the company’s way.

-Part of what makes pet sitting companies different from each other is the way in which services are preformed.
-Each company uses unique and different ways to make sure that every client has the same experience no mater who visits their pets.
+Part of what makes pet sitting companies different from each other is the way in which services are performed.
+Each company uses unique and different ways to make sure that every client has the same experience no matter who visits their pets.
 This creates great trust and loyalty in the business brand.